-Nothing per hospital emergency room visit or urgent care center visit for emergency services that are covered benefits of this Plan.
+\$35 per hospital emergency room visit or urgent care center visit for emergency services that are covered benefits of this Plan.
+If the emergency results in admission to hospital, the copay is waived.

 Emergencies outside the service area

 Benefits are available for any medically necessary health service that is immediately required because of injury or unforeseen illness.